 #4 – It contains threats, lewdness or hate speech

 This one is my favorite.
-It’s the easiest to prove and, if you’re skin is thick enough, it can be the source of the most humor you’ll find in the sea of negativity that is Yelp.
+It’s the easiest to prove and, if your skin is thick enough, it can be the source of the most humor you’ll find in the sea of negativity that is Yelp.
 Whenever you come across a review that is crude, offensive, inappropriate, demeaning, racist and/or threatening in any capacity, always flag it.
 Even if you think it’s a little bit of a stretch, still flag it.
 You may not win every time but, you have at least a 50/50 chance of swaying Yelp in your favor and, in the world of flagging, those are incredible odds!

 #5 – It doesn’t describe a personal consumer experience